• ASH Twitter Feed

 domdeluiseI didn’t want to let this week pass without taking note of the departure of one of our generation’s greatest funnymen, Dom DeLuise.
 It’s ironic to work in an industry called “comic books”, when someone like Dom virtually wrote the book on comedy.
 I had the chance to spend the day with him early in my screenwriting career, when he directed a TV film called Boys Will Be Boys–which, yes, sounds like a porno title (and probably is) but was really more of a Home Alone flick with two kids instead of one.

 Anyway, my good friend Brian Hennessy–now at Disney, and who went on to produce the film Schooled–had been Dom’s First A.D. at the time, and he invited me onto the set as an extra, so I could see the sausage made from inside the factory.
-This in itself was an eye-opener as I spent the day with the rest of the extras–a couple dozen painfully struggling actors, desperate to have a camera pan across their faces for even just a moment; as if Steven Spielberg would be at home watching this direct-to-video feature, see some random actor onscreen for two seconds, and jump to his feet shouting, “That’s him!
+This in itself was an eye-opener as I spent the day with the rest of the extras–several dozen painfully struggling actors, desperate for a camera to pan across their faces for even just a moment; as if Steven Spielberg would be at home watching this direct-to-video feature, see some random actor onscreen for two seconds, and jump to his feet shouting, “That’s him!
 He’s my next Indiana Jones!”

 arne-starr1As it turns out, some actors actually make entire careers out of working as an extra.
 (More by circumstance than design, obviously, but still.)
-Comic book artist Arne Starr, who worked on Star Trek titles throughout some celebrated runs of the 1990s, actually has an entire web page devoted just to his background work; I had been in talks with him at one point about the possibility of doing a Trek project for IDW, and he once spent an entire conversation with me recounting how that’s-his-hand-in-that-scene-from-CSI, that’s-his-ponytail-in-There Will Be Blood, and so on.
-(Arne has actually made appearances in dozens of major projects ranging from Iron Man to Mad Men and Frost/Nixon–and yes, of course, even the new Trek.)
+Comic book artist Arne Starr, who worked on Star Trek titles through some celebrated runs in the 1990s, actually has an entire web page devoted just to his “background” work; I had been in talks with him at one point about possibly doing a Trek project for IDW, and he once spent an entire conversation recounting how that’s-his-hand-in-that-scene-from-CSI, that’s-his-ponytail-in-There Will Be Blood, and so on.
+(Arne has actually appeared in dozens of major projects ranging from Iron Man to Mad Men and Frost/Nixon–and yes, of course, even the new Trek.)

-mickeyrooneyMickey Rooney, meanwhile, had been a sheer comic genius in his scenes that day, ad libbing lines like a madman and rewriting entire comedy bits on the fly.
-At one point, he decided that he wanted an extra to bounce a riff off of onscreen, and the herd of extras nearly stampeded for the opportunity of delivering a single line, some even pulling out their SAG cards should they need a union cred to take on a speaking part.
-At that exact moment, however, Mickey saw me chatting with Dom, suddenly grabbed me by the shoulder…and I became The Guy.
+mickeyrooneyMickey Rooney, meanwhile, had been a sheer comic genius in his scenes that day–ad libbing like a madman and rewriting entire comedy bits on the fly.
+At one point, he decided he wanted an extra onscreen with him to bounce a riff off of, and the herd of extras nearly stampeded for the opportunity of delivering a single line, some even pulling out their SAG cards should they need a union cred to take a speaking part.
+At that exact moment, however, Mickey saw me chatting with Dom, then grabbed me by the shoulder… and I suddenly became The Guy.

 (But, hey, I even made it into the trailer–look for me over Julie Hagerty’s shoulder at 0:40 to 0:42!
 How did Spielberg not see me??)